lan/MTAGEI/README.md

 multiple traits in large-scale datasets, such as the UK Biobank.
 More details about MAGENTA can be found in Luo et al (2022).

-Specifically, `MAGENTA` package has functions to
+Specifically, `MTAGEI` package has functions to

 -   compute the summary statistics with different types of data input adjusting for the potential overlapping samples under different